Mobile Alert Systems: Comparison Testing

 Since the original evaluations described below were conducted, some of the products have been replaced or updated.
 We have updated the appropriate sections of the analysis below to identify where such changes have taken place.

-We have also updated the Recommendations section, so it reflects our recommendations as of the end of 2018.
+We have also updated the Recommendations section, so it reflects our recommendations as of Q2, 2019.

-The most significant change has been that the GreatCall Splash has been replaced by the GreatCall Lively Mobile.
-We believe this to be a product with similarly strong performance to the Splash.
+The most significant change has been that the GreatCall Splash has been replaced by the GreatCall Lively Mobile, which in turn has been replaced with the Lively Mobile Plus.
+The Lively Mobile Plus is a product with similarly strong performance to the Splash.

-We have updated the content below to bring it into line with the state of things at the end of 2018.
+We have updated the content below to bring it into line with the state of things in Q2, 2019.

 There have been some additional noteworthy products that have entered the market recently.
 In particular, there is a handful of products we think of as "Smartwatches that work like medical alerts".
 We recently published a comparative evaluation of those products, and that is worth reading as well as the study below which deals with more conventional mobile medical alerts.